Bradley Cooper, LeBron James & More Stars Celebrate Epic Eagles Victory Over Patriots In Super Bowl

 — Buzz Aldrin (@TheRealBuzz) February 5, 2018

-Even die-hard Patriots superfan Donnie Wahlberg had to give props to how brilliantly the Eagles played…and vowed the two teams would see each other again in 2018:
+Even die-hard Patriots superfan Donnie Wahlberg had to give props to how brilliantly the Eagles played…and vowed the two teams would see each other again in 2018 (well, maybe not as Pats defensive coordinator Matt Patricia is leaving the team and expected to be named the Detroit Lions head coach in a few days):

 The best team always wins.